jucacrispim/toxicbuild/docs/source/tpp.rst

     >>> loop.run_until_complete(list_funcs())

-For more information about the actions supported by the master and the slave look at...
+For more information about the actions supported by the master look at :class:`toxicbuild.master.hole.HoleHandler` and :source:`tests/functional/test_master.py`.

+For for information about the actions supported by the slave look at :class:`toxicbuild.slave.protocols.BuildServerProtocol` and :source:`tests/functional/test_slave.py`.